Running a Business Central Database on Azure SQL Database

 Import the BACPAC file that you created for the Business Central Database.

-- In Object Explorer, right-click the Database folder, and select Import Data-tier Application.
+In Object Explorer, right-click the Databases folder for the Azure SQL database, and select Import Data-tier Application.

 Deploying/migrating existing databases